ERnsTL/flowd/doc/adr/adr-030-payload_encoding-message_views-adapter_strategy.md

 1. Trim surrounding whitespace.
 2. Convert to lowercase.
 3. Validate against EncodingId grammar.
-4. Validate against reserved EncodingId registry.
+4. Validate against the EncodingId registry available to the graph, deployment or runtime environment.

 The resulting normalized string is the canonical EncodingId.